Information for the supervisor

-- one member is from a foreign institution,
+- one member is from a foreign institution (normallty the 1st opponent),

-- one member is from an other institution than University of Oslo,
+- one member is from an other institution than University of Oslo (normally the 2nd opponent),

-- one member is employed at the Faculty of Medicine, University of Oslo (secretary to the committee)
+- one member is employed (associate professor or professor) at the Faculty of Medicine, University of Oslo (committee chair)

 - both genders should be represented

 - all members must have a doctoral degree or equivalent academic qualifications, and must also have research based knowledge relevant to the research area of the thesis,